Freedom Trees The Five Freedom Trees were donated

 several hundred feet east of its original site.

-Veterans' Day Ceremony, Monday, November 11th at 11:00 am in front of the War Memorial Building.
+Veteran's Day Ceremony, Wednesday, November 11th at 11:00 am in front of the War Memorial Building.

-Pearl Harbor Day Ceremony, Saturday, December 7th at 10:00 am inside
+Pearl Harbor Day Ceremony, Monday, December 7th at 10:00 am inside War Memorial Building.

 From New York